 This two-semester introductory course is organized around selected questions and problems that have, over the course of the past two centuries, helped to define architecture's modernity.
 Following Questions in Architectural History 1, the Spring semester similarly treats the history of architectural modernity throughout the twentieth century as a contested, geographically and culturally uncertain category, for which periodization is both necessary and contingent.
 Organized thematically more than chronologically, the Spring semester also situates developments in Europe and North America in relation to worldwide processes including trade, imperialism, nationalism, and industrialization.
-These historical forces are transformed and complicated by forms of internationalism, post-nationalism and globalization as they encounter the impact of new generations of technology and new social, scientific, institutional, and subjective formations.
+These historical forces are transformed and complicated by new forms of internationalism, post-nationalism and globalization as they encounter the impact of new generations of technology and new social, scientific, institutional, and subjective formations.
 As with QAH1, the course considers specific questions and problems that form around differences that are also connections, antitheses that are also interdependencies, and conflicts that are also alliances.
 The resulting tensions animated architectural discourse and practice throughout the period, and continue to shape our present.

-Each week, objects, ideas, and events will move in and out of the European and North American frame, with a strong emphasis on relational thinking and contextualization.
+Objects, ideas, and events will move in and out of the European and North American frame, with a strong emphasis on relational thinking and contextualization.
 This includes a historical, relational understanding of architecture itself.
-Although the Western tradition had recognized diverse building practices as "architecture" for some time, an understanding of architecture as an academic discipline and as a profession, which still prevails today, was only institutionalized in the European nineteenth century.
+Although the Western tradition recognized diverse building practices as "architecture" for some time, an understanding of architecture as an academic discipline and as a profession, which still prevails today, was only institutionalized in the European nineteenth century.
 Thus, what we now call architecture was born not long ago, as a discourse and a practice conceived in relation to others variously described as ancient, vernacular, native, or pre-modern.

-The course also treats categories like modernity, modernization, and modernism in a relational manner.
+Addressed to the twentieth century legacy and transformation of this institutionalization of architecture as a discipline, a discourse and a profession, this course also treats categories like modernity, modernization, and modernism in a relational manner.
 Rather than presuppose the equation of modernity with rationality, for example, the course asks: How did such an equation arise?
 Where?
 Under what conditions?
 In response to what?
 Why?
-To what end?
+To what ends?
 Similar questions pertain to the idea of a "national" architecture, or even a "modern" one.
 To explore these and other questions, the course stresses contact with primary sources.
-In addition to weekly readings, the syllabus lists key buildings, projects, and documents, along with at least one primary text, through which such questions may be posed.
-Many of these buildings, projects, and texts have long been incorporated into well-developed historical narratives, mostly centered on Europe.
+Many of the buildings, projects, and texts we will encounter have long been incorporated into well-developed historical narratives, mostly centered on Europe.
 Others have not.
-Our aim, however, is not to replace those narratives with a more inclusive, "global" one.
+Our aim, however, is not simply to replace those narratives with a more inclusive, "global" one.
 It is to explore questions that arise, at certain times and in certain places, when architecture is said to possess a history.

 The course therefore prioritizes discussion and critical reflection.
-Students will be assigned to one of three seminar-style classes, each led by a different faculty member in collaboration with a teaching assistant.
-In addition, PhD Teaching Fellows (TFs) will conduct smaller weekly sessions intended to support and elaborate upon the main class.
+Students will be assigned to one of three seminar-style classes, each led by a different faculty member in collaboration with two PhD Teaching Fellows (TFs) who will conduct smaller weekly sessions intended to support and elaborate upon the main class.
 Faculty members may present examples of relevant buildings and projects from among those listed at their discretion.